buzzdecafe/buzzdecafe.github.com/_posts/2013-10-09-the-tao-of-lambda-undoing-with-higher-ored-functions-and-closures.md

     obj[prop] = isFn ? function() { return newValue.apply(obj, arguments); } : newValue;
     {% endhighlight %}

 If we don't wrap `newValue` this way, then the `restore` property will be attached to `newValue` and will leak out of the `revalue` function.
 We don't want that.
-It's safe to attach the restor property to the lambda:
+It's safe to attach the `restore` property to the lambda:

     {% highlight javascript %}
     if (isFn) {